uci-cbcl/SAILERX/README.md

 ```

 ## Standard training
 To train with one multimodal sc-deq data (scRNA-seq + scATAC-seq).
-UsingW PBMC 10k as an example.
+Using PBMC 10k as an example.
 ```
 python train.py -d pbmc10k.h5 -cuda 0 --pos_w 20
 ```